Folkestone Seafront – Sea Defences and Solutions

 “It’s not just building some houses on the seafront, it’s more than that.
 It’s a range of different people raising up the town, and that’s why it’s working.
 We didn’t know it would be such an absorbing project, and we’re very happy that it is, we feel like we’re very much invested in the whole project.”

-The “Plot B” area received planning permission in December 2018.
+Shoreline was originally known as “Plot B” and received planning permission in December 2018.
 The site is at the western end of the development, close to the Leas Lift, and will include 84 apartments and townhouses.